-However, in some cases this may not be an ideal solution.
-Albeit rare, you could be in a situation where it’s a good idea to reserve the name.
+However, in some rare cases, a name reservation may be a good solution.
 Maybe you have fallen in love with the company name and you want to make sure someone else isn’t going to beat you to the punch, but at the same time, you aren’t ready to move forward with filing your Delaware LLC or corporation quite yet.

 In other cases, clients may have already determined that the birthday of the new company must be Jan.1, 2015, for example, and you want to secure the name until then.
 Whatever the case may be, if you have deemed it necessary to reserve the name you have a couple of options:

 Aside from scenarios such as these, in almost all cases, it’s often best to just move forward with the company registration.